kasbah/pretty_footprints/README.md

 ToDo: write a python script which creates a README.md file like this one automatically from the contents of a pretty directory.
 Of particular value are two results:

-1. The 'copy and paste text block above' which makes adding libraries easy to the table editor.
+1. The 'copy and paste text block' above, which makes adding libraries to the table editor easy.
 2. The footprint specific text, which should be extracted from the description field of each respective footprint.
+These descriptions can be uses in the un-numbered bullets above.